WNBA award picks: Despite catchy campaign, Storm’s Breanna Stewart not likely to earn MVP honors

 G – Ariel Atkins, Washington

-G – Rebeca Allen, New York
+G – Rebecca Allen, New York

 F – Breanna Stewart, Seattle